China audits State Grid as corruption crackdown seen widening

 BEIJING (Reuters) - China is auditing the State Grid Corp of China, the utility said in the wake of a magazine report that one of the most senior executives in the world’s largest utility was under investigation.

-Caixin, a respected Chinese business magazine, reported this week that Zhu Changlin, head of the State Grid’s North China operations, was under investigation, leading industry and government sources to believe State Grid could be next in line in the government’s campaign against graft.
+Caixin, a well-respected Chinese business magazine, reported this week that Zhu Changlin, head of the State Grid’s North China operations, is under investigation, leading industry and government sources to believe State Grid could be next in line in the government’s campaign against graft.

-It was unclear if the investigation of Zhu, which could not be independently verified by Reuters, was related to the audit.
+It was unclear whether the probe into Zhu, which could not be independently verified by Reuters, is related to the audit.

 In a statement via its microblog on Thursday, the State Grid called the audit “routine”.

-“This economic accountability audit is a routine audit arranged according to our systems,” it said without giving further details.
+“This economic accountability audit is a routine audit arranged according to our systems,” the statement said, without giving further details.

-The statement added that State Grid was one of 14 major state-owned enterprises, including seven energy-related companies, being audited.
+The statement added that State Grid is one of 14 major state-owned enterprises, including seven energy-related companies, being audited.

-Industry sources told Reuters that State Grid Corp. - which transmits and distributes power to 1.1 billion people across nearly 90 percent of China - was the central target of this round of audits.
+Industry sources told Reuters that State Grid Corp. - which transmits and distributes power to 1.1 billion people across close to 90 percent of China - is the central target of this round of audits.

-The goal of the audits into State Grid and other firms is unclear, but industry officials said it was unlikely that auditors would emerge empty-handed.
+The goal of the audits into State Grid and other firms is unclear, but industry officials said it is unlikely that auditors will emerge empty-handed.

-The audit, which started last month, has sparked investor concerns that the government may consider breaking up State Grid’s monopoly.
+The audit, which started last month, has sparked investor concerns that Beijing may consider breaking up the State Grid’s monopoly.

 Shares of State Grid subsidiaries that produce power equipment, including Henan Pinggao Electric Co Ltd and XJ Electric, have fallen sharply in the past month.
 The subsidiaries rely on State Grid’s spending on ultra high-voltage power transmission projects to bring in revenue.